 The information you need regarding dates and procedures for Phase I registration (course selection), Phase II registration, and change of registration for a particular semester is published by the Registrar’s Office in the Class Schedule.
-The CMU Class Schedule is available in the Bovee University Center Bookstore or the Registrar’s Office.
+The CMU Class Schedule is available in the Bovee University Center Bookstore or the Registrar’s Office, Student Service Court, and the Registrar's webpage.
 Newly admitted students who live outside of Mount Pleasant can obtain a copy by calling the College of Graduate Studies.
 Registration for fall semester takes place from March to July and again in August; for spring semester, it takes place from October to November and again in January; and registration for summer sessions takes place from February to March and again in May and June.
 Exact dates are printed in the Class Schedule or may be obtained from the Registrar’s Office, 299 Warriner Hall, (989) 774-3261.

 NOTE: The University reserves the right to withdraw any class in which too few students enroll.

-Graduate students may register any time during the registration period.
+Graduate students may register any time during the registration period via the CMU Portal.
 It is recommended that they register during the special computer time reserved for graduate students.
-The procedures for Student Telephone Assisted Registration (S.T.A.R.), the phone-in registration procedures, are described in the Class Schedule.
-With phone-in registration, a student can complete the registration process from anywhere in the world.
+The procedures for registration are described in the Class Schedule.
 However, before registering for courses, students should verify that they meet the prerequisites.
 This is particularly true for internships, practica, independent studies, and thesis/dissertation credits.

 CAUTION: Students should always consult their advisors to determine which classes to take.